D. Murugesan

-Darmar Murugesan is a former Chief Justice of Delhi High Court.
+Darmar Murugesan is a retired Indian judge and a former Chief Justice of Delhi High Court.
 He has occupied many key posts in the Judiciary of India.
 He was elevated as a Judge of the Madras High Court from the Bar.
 He had formerly occupied the post of Member National Human Rights Commission of India.

 Early life and education

-Murugesan was born on June 10, 1951 in Cumbum Pudupatti, Theni District, Tamil Nadu.
+Murugesan was born on June 10, 1951, in Cumbum Pudupatti, Theni District, Tamil Nadu.
 In 1975, he completed his law degree at Madras Law College, where he was a Gold Medalist in Hindu law.

 Career

-Murugesan enrolled himself as an Advocate in the Bar Council of India.
+Murugesan enrolled as an Advocate in the Bar Council of India.
 His enrollment date in Bar Council of Tamil Nadu and Puduchery was August 27, 1975.

-Murugesan was the Legal Advisor to the University of Madras from 1984 to 1987, and the Legal Advisor to the Corporation of Chennai from 1992 to June 1996.
+Murugesan was the Legal Advisor to the University of Madras from 1984 to 1987, and to the Corporation of Chennai from 1992 to June 1996.
 He then served as the Special Government Pleader for Education Department of Government of the State of Tamil Nadu from 1994 to 1996, and the Special Government Pleader for Writs from 1997 to 1998.
 He was appointed Government Pleader on 8 December 1998 and continued to be the Government Pleader till 2000.
 Murugesan was elevated as the Judge of Madras High Court on 2 March 2000, and appointed a Permanent Judge of Madras High Court on 13 June 2001.